Tristahu6/R/README.md

   - 0 <= the employee number (an integer) <= 3.
   - Operating budget/quarter <= $45,000.
 - The model estimates an NPV of up to $3,204,473 for the eight-quarter forecast period, with an ROI of 822% achievable by applying the optimal solution.

-## Key Benefits
-- **Informed Decision-Making:** Provided recommendations based on the findings.
-Meets the project objective and enables businesses to make informed decisions based on real estate demand trends, reducing the risk of picking the low-demand neighborhood.
-- **Increased Sales and Revenue:** Provides insights into customer demand, preferences, and trends, leading to increased sales and revenue for the organization by identifying growth opportunities.
-- **Operational Efficiency:** Improves operational efficiency and resource planning (personnel and office cost), reducing costs and increasing profitability and competitiveness.